 QUALITY DECLARATION - SUMMARY

-The first results from the 2013–14 survey were released on 4th September 2015.
-Subsequent outputs, including feature articles, other publications and Confidentialised Unit Record Files will be released in late 2015.
+The first results from the 2015–16 survey were released on 13th September 2017, just over one year from the end of data collection.
+Subsequent outputs, including feature articles, other publications and Confidentialised Unit Record Files (CURF) will be released in late 2017.

 Reliability of the estimates

 Estimates produced from the SIH are subject to two types of error: non-sampling error; and sampling error.